sigstore/rekor-tiles/SHARDING.md

 Update `production.tf` or `staging.tf` based on the example.
 Make sure to update the `module` names, `shard_name` variables, and the name of the map key for `var.rekor_tiles_shards`.

+Ignore the code scanning and defsec alerts for the public bucket and load balancer, as that's expected.

 After merging, run `terraform plan` through the GitHub Actions workflow for [staging](https://github.com/sigstore/public-good-instance/actions/workflows/env-staging.yml) or [prod](https://github.com/sigstore/public-good-instance/actions/workflows/env-prod.yml).